You can find these fish books for kids at your local library or purchase through the affiliate links provided for your convenience.

 When a tiny fish shoots into view wearing a round blue topper (which happens to fit him perfectly), trouble could be following close behind.

+So it’s a good thing that enormous fish won’t wake up.
 And even if he does, it’s not like he’ll ever know what happened. . . .

 Visual humor swims to the fore as the best-selling Jon Klassen follows his breakout debut with another deadpan-funny tale.